Patent ductus arteriosusPDA

 Sometimes, a small PDA may not be diagnosed until later in childhood.

 Sometimes, a PDA may close on its own.
-In premature babies it often closes within the first 2 years of life.
-In full-term infants, a PDA rarely closes on its own after the first few weeks.
+In premature babies, it often closes within the first 2 years of life.
+In full-term infants, a PDA that remains open after the first several weeks rarely closes on its own.

 If these measures do not work or can't be used, the baby may need to have a medical procedure.

-Surgery may be needed if the catheter procedure does not work or it cannot be used.
+Surgery may be needed if the catheter procedure does not work or it cannot be used due to the baby's size or other reasons.
 Surgery involves making a small cut between the ribs to repair the PDA.
-Surgery has risks, however.
-Weigh the possible benefits and risks with your health care provider before choosing surgery.

 When to Contact a Medical Professional